personal finance | june 4, 2024

 Getting Started

-Consider the following suggestions for beginning this discussion with your children:
+Consider the following best practices for navigating discussions with your children:

-• Speak in person, at times of low stress, preferably while you’re healthy.
+• Speak in person (or by video call), at times of low stress, low distraction,

 Setting an Agenda